Rapptz/discord.py/docs/topics/wait_for.rst

     reaction: discord.Reaction, user: discord.User = await client.wait_for('reaction_add', check = check)
     await message.channel.send(f'You reacted with {reaction.emoji}!')

-Notive the ``reaction`` event, unlike the ``message`` event, takes 2 arguments.
+Notice the ``reaction_add`` event, unlike the ``message`` event, takes 2 arguments.
 Thus, the check function takes the same arguments as that, ``reaction, user``.
-Additionally, the wait_for will now return a tuple of the arguments the event recieved, which we are unwraping when recieving.
+Additionally, the wait_for will now return a tuple of the arguments the event received, which we are unwrapping when receiving.
 This is how it works for *any* event that takes more than one argument, a few examples being ``typing`` or ``message_edit``.

 Inline check